b-ferreira/react-playground/README.md

 # React playground

-In order to check the original challenge content, please check this [repo](https://github.com/ifood/ifood-frontend-test).
+Just a playground to try out React best practices.

 ## Live demo

-Check its live demo [here](https://ifood-frontend-test.herokuapp.com/)
+Check its live demo [here](https://react-app-playground.herokuapp.com/)

 ## How to setup this test